 Grander than a gite

-La Source offers guests “much more than a room”.
+La Source is a self catering guest house which offers guests “much more than a room”.

-Early birds can book all the rooms and enjoy a full house experience in company with family or friends.
-Alternatively, those who book individual rooms will have the opportunity to share all the living areas and kitchen of the main house with other guests.
+As your hosts do not live on site early birds can book all the rooms and enjoy a full house experience in company with family or friends.
+Alternatively, those who book individual rooms will have the opportunity to share all the living areas, kitchen and washing machine in the main house with other guests.

 The rooms will be fully prepared with ample soap and shampoo in the bathroom and tea and coffee supplies in the kitchen.